emmabritton/tape-device/piped_device.md

 Output and input for the tape program will also be sent over stdin and stdout via the host program.

+### Usage

+Input commands should be sent to the device, note that the order matters: the device will process commands until step is received at which point it will execute the next command.
+This means if nothing is sent to the device it will do anything.
+If step is sent twice, both will be execute before anything else.

 ### Commands

 Commands are sent/received in the format `<prefix><content>` as bytes